Q: What does FAQS mean?

 Q: What is the final book in the Roman Mysteries?

 A: The final Roman Mystery is called The Man from Pomegranate Street.
 In this story Flavia and her friends must find out who killed the Emperor Titus.
 But the biggest mystery is who gets married, and to whom.
-I am now writing a new "spin-off" series for younger readers called The Roman Mystery Scrolls.
+I have recently written a new "spin-off" series for younger readers called The Roman Mystery Scrolls.

 Q: I heard somewhere you were going to write a Young Adult spin-off called 'The Flavian Trilogy'.
 What has happened to it?

 A: The Flavian Trilogy was going to be three books aimed at the young adult market about Miriam's twins - aged 14.
-I wrote the first book, called Brother of Jackals, but it has been postponed indefinitely.
+I wrote the first book, called Brother of Jackals, but it wasn't quite right for my readership.
 In the spring of 2010 I started working on a spin-off series for younger readers.
 The main character is an 8-year-old Ostian beggar boy Threptus (left).
 Readers met him in The Man from Pomegranate Street and also in the final story of The Legionary from Londinium and other Mini Mysteries, which was called "Threptus and the Sacred Chickens".
 Four books in this Roman series for younger kids are out now.
 They are called The Sewer Demon, The Poisoned Honey Cake, The Thunder Omen and The Two-Faced God!

 Q: What about The Western Mysteries?

-I am also writing a series originally called The Western Mysteries and then changed to The P.K.
+I have also written a series originally called The Western Mysteries and later changed to The P.K.
 Pinkerton Mysteries.
 This series is set in Virginia City, Nevada Territory, during the Silver Boom of the early 1860's.
 The Western hero is always a loner, so there is just one main character: P.K.
 'Pinky' Pinkerton, Private Eye.
 Pinky (right) is a 12-year-old half-Indian kid.
-Real historical characters like Sam Clemens (AKA Mark Twain) will rub shoulders with fun made-up characters like Poker Face Jace.
+Real historical characters like Sam Clemens (AKA Mark Twain) rub shoulders with fun invented characters like Poker Face Jace.
 You can read more at my new P.K.
 Pinkerton website and you can follow P.K.
 Pinkerton on Twitter.
-The first three books in the series are The Case of the Deadly Desperados, The Case of the Good-looking Corpse and The Case of the Pistol-packing Widows.
-The fourth book in the series, The Case of the Bogus Detective, will be out in September of 2014.
+The four books in the series are The Case of the Deadly Desperados, The Case of the Good-looking Corpse (P.K.
+Pinkerton & the Petrified Man in the USA) and The Case of the Pistol-packing Widows and The Case of the Bogus Detective.
+This last book was only published in the UK.